Rowan Pelling: Life and career

 After graduating, Pelling worked at the satirical magazine Private Eye.
 She briefly carried out research for Shirley Porter’s legal team during the Homes for Votes scandal, talking to Andrew Hosken when he was carrying out his investigation into Porter.
-She went on to work for GQ magazine, where she met her husband Angus Mackinnon.
+She went on to work for GQ magazine, where she met her future husband Angus Mackinnon.
 In 1997 she transformed Jamie Maclean's Erotic Print Society's slim foolscap newsletter into the Erotic Review, a popular magazine whose circulation peaked at over 30,000.
 She sold the magazine in 2004.

 Pelling has contributed to a variety of newspapers and magazines, including regular columns for the Independent on Sunday, Daily Mail, The Mail on Sunday, the Daily Telegraph, GQ, and Jack.
 She was a judge of the 2004 Man Booker Prize and is a regular columnist for the Daily Telegraph.
 She is the mother of two sons and lives in Cambridge.

 In 2017 Pelling launched a new magazine, The Amorist, branded as "for devotees of love & passion".
 It switched from print to online-only after seven months.